 Amy lives with her husband Karl and their 2 chickens, and enjoys crocheting and other crafts, reading, playing with her many nieces and nephews and camping.
 She is looking forward to one day having a pet fish.

 In 2000 Robyn joined the clinic, enjoying a number of administration roles.
-At home she is kept busy with family and two moggies, Leema and Keeto.
+At home she is kept busy with family and a moggy, Keeto.